jstiff/notes_from_learning/CS_Lectures/computation/NFA.md

 Essentially each choice is a 'spawning' of a new machine.
 And the NFA accepts a string input if **any** one state is accepted.
 Multiple spawed threads????

 DFA are already considered equivalent to an NFA....but not all NFA are equivalent to DFA (????).
 To convert an NFA to a DFA through a **'Subset construction'**.
+Subset construction is a proof for 'equivalence'...For any NFA, there is a DFA that accepts the same language...thus NFA's accept exactly the regular language.

+- Because the equivalent DFA might have up to q^n states...it becomes impossible to visual very quickly.
+Let's say an NFA has 10 states...then it is possible for the equivalent DFA to have a Million states.
+Luckily it's not as bad in practice as it is in theory.

 NFA's process more than one potential state at a time.
 There is 'branching' logic involved.
 Union of states.